Lightning-AI/pytorch-lightning/docs/source-pytorch/expertise_levels.rst

 .. displayitem::
    :header: Level 16: Own the training loop
-   :description: Learn all the ways of owning your raw PyTorch loops with Lighting.
+   :description: Learn all the ways of owning your raw PyTorch loops with Lightning.
    :col_css: col-md-6
    :button_link: levels/advanced_level_17.html
    :height: 150